 The Happy Planner has folders . . . which for me, were a MUST have!
 These folders clip into the rings like the sticky notes, and they hold receipts, bills, invitations stamps, photos, etc. I absolutely have to have these for work.
 So I bought one pack (the design you see in the middle above).

 Extension packs are used if you have a specific need.
-There are four extension packs I think are pretty cool:
+There are four extension packs I think are pretty cool (there are also too but these are my favorite):

 - Home Planner – includes to-Do Lists for the home, Meal Planners, House Cleaning Schedules, Budgets (45 pages)